Immigrant Students’ Rights to Attend Public Schools

 Legal Issues for School Districts Related to the Education of Undocumented Children, National School Boards Association & NEA, 2009

 Immigrant and Refugee Children – A Guide for Educators and School Support Staff with tools and resources to help protect and prepare youth and families in case of an Immigration and Customs Enforcement (ICE) raid.
 AFT has partnered with the National Immigration Law Center, United We Dream, and First Focus to develop this resource guide for educators and school support staff.

-Listen to IDRA’s Classnotes Podcast episode on “Immigrant Children’s Rights to Attend Public Schools.”
+IDRA’s Classnotes Podcast episode on “Immigrant Children’s Rights to Attend Public Schools.”

 The IDRA EAC-South is one of four regional centers.
 Our Region II center covers Washington, D.C., and 11 states: Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia.

 For more information or to report incidents of school exclusion or delay, call: